phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 ]
 ```

-When we run `cargo xtest` now, we see the test output directly in the console:
+When we run `cargo test` now, we see the test output directly in the console:

 ```
-> cargo xtest
+> cargo test
     Finished dev [unoptimized + debuginfo] target(s) in 0.02s
      Running target/x86_64-blog_os/debug/deps/blog_os-7b7c37b4ad62551a
 Building bootloader